 Some presta valves come in one piece, while others have cores that unscrew from the valve body.
 You can often unscrew them by hand or by wrapping them in a piece of old cloth or rubber and delicately using a pair of pliers.
 There are also core removal tools available.

-Schrader valve inner tube
+Schrader valve inner tubes

-Some tubes have Schrader valves like those used on car tyres.
+Some bike inner tubes have Schrader valves like those used on car tyres.
 These won’t fit into a wheel drilled for a presta valve.
 Likewise, if your wheel has a valve hole the right diameter for a Schrader valve, a presta valve will not fit securely and there’s a risk the tube will get pinched in the valve hole and blow out.

 Woods valve inner tube